Downloadable Copy: Julia.Swan_CV_10.16

 Council on International Exchange in Education (Seville, Spain): Advanced Liberal Arts Study, 2004.

-Swan, Julia Thomas (Submitted to American Speech June 8th, 2017).
+Swan, Julia Thomas (Revise and resubmit received from American Speech October 16th, 2017).
 “Bag across the border: A comparison of /æg/ raising in Seattle, WA and Vancouver, BC”

 Swan, Julia Thomas (2017).
 “Canadian Raising on the rise in Vancouver?
 A phonetic comparison of Vancouver, BC and Seattle, WA,” Proceedings from the Annual Meeting of the Canadian Linguistic Association, May 28th, 2017: Toronto, ON.